wdenisoniii/CyberSecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because every deployment is the same.
-One change can be rolled out too many server quickly
+One change can be rolled out too many servers quickly

 The playbook implements the following tasks: install Docker.io